zzhangjii/learning-library/workshops/jcs-devops/StudentGuide.md

 - **Cloud Account Password**: You will login to your Cloud Account to set this password.
 - ***(4)*** **Identity Domain Name**: This name will be used when you login with the **Traditional Cloud Services**.
 During this workshop, we will be use the Developer Cloud Services, which is currently a Traditional Cloud Services. ***Note***: When you click on Link **(6)** in the email, you will use this Identity Domain Name.
 - **Traditional Account Password**: You will login to your Traditional Cloud Account to set this password in an upcoming step.
-- **Identity Tenant ID**: We will locate this information later, but make a holding place in your notes for this field.
+- **Identity Service ID**: We will locate this information later, but make a holding place in your notes for this field.
 This field will be used by PaaS Stack Manager for provisioning of Infrustructure.
 - **Data Center**: We'll locate this information in an upcoming step, and this fields will also be used by PaaS Stack Manager for provisioning of Infrustructure.
 - **Storage REST Endpoint**: We'll locate this information in an upcoming step, and this fields will also be used by PaaS Stack Manager for provisioning of Infrustructure.